Make This Paleo-Friendly Green Bean Casserole Recipe for Thanksgiving

 Stand out from the potluck crowd with a gorgeous charcuterie board.
 Amanda Wilens shows you how to build one to impress. (via Amanda Wilens)

-This focaccia has a rich olive oil flavor with sweet roasted garlic and kalamata olives to add briny contrast. (via A Spicy Perspective)
+This focaccia has a rich olive oil flavor with pieces of roasted garlic and Kalamata olives to add briny contrast.
+It makes a wonderful, carby side dish for any Easter potluck spread! (via A Spicy Perspective)

 Korean Corn Cheese

-Corn and mozzarella cheese makes for a delicious side that's also easy to make. (via Takes Two Eggs)
+Corn and mozzarella cheese makes for a delicious side dish that's fairly easy to make – and even easier to devour. (via Takes Two Eggs)

-Bring the pizza party to the potluck with this seasonal dish you can grill or bake. (via The Edgy Veg)
+Bring the pizza party to the Easter potluck with this seasonal dish you can easily grill or bake. (via The Edgy Veg)

 This light and delicious farro salad has peas, arugula, feta, and a juicy lemon dressing. (via Culinary Hill)